MIDAS2020/PICASSO/README.md

 2. Double click the files mvn-install-file.bat and mvn-install-file2.bat in PICASSO\lib4zrgviewer

-3. Build this project(not build clean) using Netbeans 8.1
+3. Build this project(instead of build clean) using Netbeans 8.1

 #Run